calvinrzachman/bolts/04-onion-routing.md

 expiry that blinded nodes should apply to the payment instead of letting the sender configure them.
 The recipient also adds additional constraints to the payments that can go through that route to protect against probing attacks that would let malicious nodes unblind the identity of the blinded nodes.
+It should set `payment_constraints.max_cltv_expiry` to restrict the lifetime of a blinded route and reduce the risk that an intermediate node updates its fees and rejects payments (which could be used to unblind nodes inside the route).

 When route blinding is used for payments, intermediate nodes inside the blinded route must not return standard onion errors, because they would provide